Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 \subsection{Flux-force form of entropy inequality}

 Classical non-equilibrium theory relies on a flux-force form of the entropy inequality to derive phenomenological equations \cite{deGroot_Mazur_84}.
-Using the fact that the molecular system is time-reversible, detailed balance is assumed in deriving linear phenomenological equations \cite{Onsager_1931a}.
-However, in systems with cooperative effects, such as interfacial rearrangements, detailed balance will not hold within sub-regions of the system occupied by individual fluids.
+Using the fact that the molecular system is time-reversible, detailed balance is assumed \cite{Onsager_1931a}.
+However, in systems with cooperative effects, such as interface rearrangements, detailed balance will not hold within sub-regions of the system occupied by individual fluids.
 The fluctuation terms are of central importance to this effect, since they capture the net contribution due to cooperative effects over $\Lambda$ and $\Omega$.
-As long as the fluctuations can be properly accounted for in the flux-force entropy inequality, phenomenological equations may be derived.
+As long as the fluctuations do not undermine the independence of terms in the flux-force entropy inequality, phenomenological equations may be derived.
 Using the results of the previous sections, we now obtain such a result.
 We consider situations where changes to the film thickness are caused by changes to the fluid volume fraction,

-Making use of Eqs. \ref{eq:pressure-fluctuation-multiscale}, \ref{eq:water-film-approx}, \ref{eq:film-fluctuation-multiscale}, \ref{eq:geometric-state-diff-expand-iii} and \ref{eq:area-film-volume} the entropy inequality in Eq. \ref{eq:entropy-inequality} can be put into a flux-force form
+Making use of Eqs. \ref{eq:geometric-state-diff-expand-iii} and \ref{eq:area-film-volume} the entropy inequality in Eq. \ref{eq:entropy-inequality} can be put into a flux-force form

-Provided that $\Omega$ and $\Lambda$ are sufficiently large, $\overline{\phi}_i$, $\overline{a}_{wn}$ and $\overline{J}_n$ will change slowly with time, which is due to the fact that they are time averages.
-The fast dynamics are entirely embedded within the associated fluctuation terms.
-Eq. \ref{eq:flux-force-i} is not yet in a flux-force form due to the contribution from the slow fluctuations and the geometric evolution.
-For slow fluctuations, there may be reversible energy transfer from the pressure fluctuation terms to the surface energy.
-This is expressed based on the constraint,
+Provided that $\Omega$ and $\Lambda$ are sufficiently large, the averaged quantities will be smooth functions of time, since these are time averaged quantities.
+The fast dynamics will be entirely embedded within the associated fluctuation terms.
+Eq. \ref{eq:flux-force-i} is not yet in a flux-force form due to the contribution from fluctuations and the geometric evolution terms.
+Physically, this aligns with transient redistribution of energy within the system.
+For example, there may be reversible energy transfer from the pressure fluctuation terms to the surface energy.
+Note that a flux-force form can be obtained if

+This expression defines a condition for the representative elementary volume (REV) for two-fluid flow through porous media.
+If terms on the left-hand side of Eq. \ref{eq:fluctuation-constraint-ii} do not sum to zero, then they constitute is a net contribution from fluctuations to the energy dynamics.
+If this happens, terms on the first two lines of Eq. \ref{eq:flux-force-i} will not be independent due to couplings caused by the internal energy dynamics.
+Assessment of terms in Eq. \ref{eq:fluctuation-constraint-ii} is therefore fundamental to the validity of macroscopic equations for two fluid flow.